RLNT/sinus-staff-list/CONFIGURATION.md

     - enter a list of client uids

     *Info*:
-    - defines if a user has the permission to use the remove command
+    - defines if a client has the permission to use the remove command
     </details>
     <details>
         <summary>